+targetNumSteps < (harmonic) Number of steps for steering > Acceptable Values: positive integer the target values have been reached, the centers (resp. force constant) are kept fixed.

 Description: Defines the number of steps required to move the restraint centers (or force constant) towards the values specified with targetCenters or targetForceConstant.
-After the target values have been reached, the centers (resp. force constant) are kept fixed.

-Description: If non-zero, sets the number of stages in which the restraint centers or force constant are changed to their target values.
+After targetNumStages < (harmonic) Number of stages for steering > Acceptable Values: non-negative integer Default Value: 0 Description: If non-zero, sets the number of stages in which the restraint centers or force constant are changed to their target values.
 If zero, the change is continuous.

 Tip: A complex set of restraints can be applied to a system, by defining several colvars, and applying one or more harmonic restraints to different groups of colvars.
-In some cases, dozens of colvars can be defined, but their trajectory may not be relevant: it may be wise then to disable outputValue for them, and leave it enabled only for the "relevant" colvars.
+In some cases, dozens of colvars can be defined, but their value may not be relevant: to limit the size of the colvars trajectory file, it may be wise to disable outputValue for such "ancillary" variables, and leave it enabled only for "relevant" ones.